react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 After you run these two commands you should be ready to go.
 Let's start implementing the app!

-### 1. React-Navigation and React-Native-Paper initial setup.
+### 1. React Navigation and React Native Paper initial setup.

 Both these libraries require a minimal setup.

-In case of React-Native-Paper we need to wrap the component tree with a **Provider**.
+In case of React Native Paper we need to wrap the component tree with a **Provider**.
 You can do this inside the exported component in the **App.js** file.

 ```jsx
 import React from 'react';